stevanStevic/esp32-gui-flasher/README.md

 The API Key/Secret fields are masked (they won’t show the text as you type, for security).
 The values you enter here get saved to a config file so you don’t have to re-enter each time (discussed in [Configuration File](#configuration-file-configjson)).

 If you are not using any backend service, you can leave these fields blank.
-The **Register** and **Print** buttons in **Chip Info** section will then prompt you to fill these if you click them, but if you’re not using them, it won’t affect the flashing process at all.
+The **Register Device** and **Print** buttons in the **Device Registration and Printing** module section will then prompt you to fill these if you click them, but if you're not using them, it won't affect the flashing process at all.

 ### <a name="chip-info-and-device-registration"></a>Chip Info and Device Registration

-The **Chip Info** section contains three buttons: **Get Device Info**, **Register**, and **Print** (not to be confused with the **Test Print** in the **Printer** section).
+The **Chip Info** section contains the **Get Device Info** button.
+The **Register Device** and **Print** buttons are part of the **Device Registration and Printing** module (loaded separately — see [Extending with GUI Modules](#extending-with-gui-modules)).

 * **<a name="get-device-info"></a>Get Device Info:** This button will retrieve information from the connected ESP32.
 Specifically, it runs a command to get the unique MAC address of the ESP32 (and possibly other chip data).
 When you click this, ensure a port is selected and the device is connected/powered.
 The tool will clear the console and start a background thread to read the chip info.
 After a moment, you should see the ESP32 MAC address (and other details) printed in the console or a success message.
-Internally, the MAC address is stored in the tool,.
-If no port was selected, you’ll get an error prompt “Device port is missing!”,.
+Internally, the MAC address is stored in the shared `AppState`.
+If no port was selected, you'll get an error prompt "Device port is missing!".

     This step is mainly needed if you plan to register/label the device.
-It’s not strictly required just to flash firmware.
-However, it’s a good idea to do it because the MAC address can confirm that the tool is communicating with the chip properly.
-It uses `esptool`’s features to read efuse info for MAC.
+It's not strictly required just to flash firmware.
+However, it's a good idea to do it because the MAC address can confirm that the tool is communicating with the chip properly.
+It uses `esptool`'s features to read efuse info for MAC.

-* **<a name="register"></a>Register:** This button will attempt to register the device in your backend system using the API details you provided.
+* **<a name="register"></a>Register Device:** This button (in the **Device Registration and Printing** module section) will attempt to register the device in your backend system using the API details you provided.
 When clicked, it checks that API Endpoint/Key/Secret are all provided and that a MAC address has been obtained (you ran **Get Device Info** first).
-If any of those are missing, it will show an error (e.g., “API endpoint and/or credentials are missing” or “No MAC address found!
-Click 'Get Device Info' first.”).
+If any of those are missing, it will show an error (e.g., "API endpoint and/or credentials are missing" or "No MAC address found!
+Click 'Get Device Info' first.").
 Assuming all is set, the tool will start a background `RegisterThread` to call your API.
 The exact behavior depends on your API – you would likely customize this part of the code to fit your service.
 In general, the thread would send the MAC (and possibly other info) to the API and expect a device name or confirmation in response.

-    If successful, the `RegisterThread` should emit a `device_name_signal` which the GUI handles to store the device name and display a message “Device Registered: \[name]”,.
+    If successful, the `RegisterThread` should emit a `device_name_signal` which the GUI handles to store the device name and display a message "Device Registered: [name]".
 Now the tool knows the friendly name of the device.

-    If you are not using an API, you can ignore the **Register** button.
+    If you are not using an API, you can ignore the **Register Device** button.
 Alternatively, you could repurpose it: for instance, configure a dummy endpoint that just returns a standardized name or use it in offline mode.
 But typically, skip if not needed.

-* **<a name="print-device-label"></a>Print (Device Label):** This **Print** button in **Chip Info** is used to print a label for the device after registration.
+* **<a name="print-device-label"></a>Print (Device Label):** The **Print** button in the **Device Registration and Printing** module section is used to print a label for the device after registration.
 It assumes you have:

     * Selected a printer (Printer Setup done),
-    * Obtained a device name via **Register**,
+    * Obtained a device name via **Register Device**,
-    * Or alternatively, you manually set the "Print Text" and use **Test Print** button (if you’re not using the API, the tool doesn’t know what text to print on the label via this button).
+    * Or alternatively, you manually set the "Print Text" and use the **Test Print** button (if you're not using the API, the tool doesn't know what text to print on the label via this button).

-    When you click **Print**, it will check that a printer is selected and a device name is available,.
-If not, you get an error (e.g., “No printer port selected!” or “Device name not obtained, first Register the device.”),.
-If all is well, it gathers the current printer settings (width, rotation, offsets, font) from the **Printer Setup** section and starts a print job (similar to the **Test Print**, but using the stored device name as the text),.
-This runs in a thread and will show a success or error message accordingly (usually “Print job sent successfully.” on success).
+    When you click **Print**, it will check that a printer is selected and a device name is available.
+If not, you get an error (e.g., "No printer port selected!" or "Device name not obtained, first Register the device.").
+If all is well, it gathers the current printer settings (width, rotation, offsets, font) from the **Printer Setup** area and starts a print job (similar to the **Test Print**, but using the stored device name as the text).
+This runs in a thread and will show a success or error message accordingly (usually "Print job sent successfully." on success).

     Essentially, this is the one-click final step to label your device with the assigned name after flashing and registering.
-If you didn’t use the **Register** feature, you can’t use this button to print a name (since no `_device_name` exists).
-In that case, use the **Test Print** in **Printer Setup** to print a custom text label – for example, you could manually type the device’s MAC or any identifier in the text field and print it.
+If you didn't use the **Register Device** feature, you can't use this button to print a name (since no device name exists).
+In that case, use the **Test Print** in **Printer Setup** to print a custom text label – for example, you could manually type the device's MAC or any identifier in the text field and print it.

 ### <a name="flashing-the-esp32"></a>Flashing the ESP32

 With firmware selected and the serial port chosen, you’re ready to flash:

-* Click the **Flash ESP** button (sometimes labeled just “Flash” or “Flash ESP32” depending on the version).
+* Click the **Flash ESP** button.
 The tool will respond by first ensuring no flash operation is already running (to avoid duplicates).
-Then it will print “Starting flashing process...” in the console.
+Then it will print "Starting flashing process..." in the console.
 * The flashing runs in a background thread to keep the GUI responsive.
 You’ll see output similar to `esptool`’s logs in the console area.
 This includes messages like connecting, erasing flash (if applicable), writing each segment, and the progress percentages.
 All the necessary addresses and files are fed to `esptool` according to the `flasher_args.json` – you don’t have to worry about any offsets.
 * **Do not disconnect power or reset the board during this process.** It typically takes a few seconds to a minute, depending on the size of your firmware and the baud rate used (the tool by default uses a high baud rate like 460800 or 921600 for ESP32).
 * On completion, you will see a success message or an error: